 has release date: date The first date of publication of the distribution.

-has license: document The resource describing the associated with the data in the distribution.
+has license: document The resource describing the license associated with the data in the distribution.

-has download URL: document URL for a The resource which is the representation of the distribution in a certain format.
+has distribution document: document The document where the distribution is stored.

-has file type: media type The file type of the downloadable representation of the distribution (according to IANA media types).
+has file type: media type The file type of the representation of the distribution (according to IANA media types).

-has byte size: literal The size in bytes of the downloadable distribution.
+has byte size: literal The size in bytes of the distribution.

 Metadata elements associated with an individual bibliographic entity

-In this section we introduce all the metadata elements that may be associated with each of the following OCC bibliographic entities.
+In this section, we introduce all the metadata elements that may be associated with each of the following OCC bibliographic entities.

 Metadata elements that may be associated with any OCC bibliographic entity

-has identifier: identifier In addition to the internal corpus identifier assigned to the entity upon initial curation into the OCC (format: [entity short name]/[iterative number], as specified above), other external third-party identifiers can be specified through this attribute (e.g. DOI, ORCID, PubMedID).
+has identifier: identifier In addition to the internal corpus identifier assigned to the entity upon initial curation into the OCC (format: [entity short name]/[local identifier], as specified above), other external third-party identifiers can be specified through this attribute (e.g. DOI, ORCID, PubMedID).

 Metadata elements that may be associated with a bibliographic resource (graph: https://w3id.org/oc/corpus/br/)